foxtomes/foxtomes.github.io/index.md

     <div class="w3-col m6 w3-padding-large">
       <h1 class="w3-center">About PowerZone</h1><br>
       <h5 class="w3-center">Designed to get you fit...not drain your wallet!</h5>
-      <p class="w3-large">PowerZone was founded in 2021 as a place to burn that extra chub gained during lockdown.
+      <p class="w3-large">PowerZone was founded in 2021 as a place to burn the extra pounds gained during lockdown.
 Come use our selection of machines and pools at a standard rate at the door or join below.
 We are open from 6 am to 6pm weekdays. <br><br>

         127 Leander Place